adnanb59/jetbrains-academy-hard/simple-banking-system/README.md

 You could say that the simplicity of this banking system comes with the operations that can be done by a user.
 However, it's important to point out that the program is simple as well in terms of security.
 All data stored in the DB is stored as-is, no encryption/decryption.

+The bank has a hard coded institution identification number (IIN) of 400000 (which can be verified on account creation, as all accounts start with it).
+This can be modified in the code, or you can add it as a command line argument, therefore allowing for more banks and various accounts.
+Account numbers are 16 digits, however the digits after the IIN aren't exactly any random numbers.
+The 9 numbers after (can refer to it as the core account number) are random, however the whole account number passes [Luhn's algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm), therefore the last digit is a check digit.

 #### Running program
 This program contains a persistence layer where bank updates are stored in a DB.
 This program is set up to run with MySQL (but can be easily modified to work with SQLite).